tobilg/docker-mesos/mesos-slave/0.22.1-rc5/README.md

         -p 5051:5051 \
         tobilg/mesos-slave

-Also note the `-p` option, which exposes the default Mesos master TCP port (5051) on the container host.
+Also note the `-p` option, which exposes the default Mesos slave TCP port (5051) on the container host.

 ### Running containerizers